-Specification of driver and receiver circuits partially prunes the model base system entity structure shown in Fig. 3.
+Specification of driver and receiver circuits partially prunes the model base system entity structure shown in Figure 3.
 The only choice left to the design engine is the selection of the interconnect model and the extractor.
-The designer's selection of the approximated type of performance simulation, crosstalk as a type of performance measure, and the capacitive receiver partially prunes the system entity structure of the simulation base shown in Fig. 4.
+Designer's selection of the approximated type of performance simulation, crosstalk as a type of performance measure, and the capacitive receiver partially prunes the system entity structure of the simulation base shown in Figure 4.

 When the design system is invoked, the design engine first makes a selection of the extractor to be used to obtain electrical parameters of the current geometry.
-For geometry parameters given in Table I, Gupta's extractor is selected as shown by the condition of (13).
+For geometry parameters given in Table I, Gupta's extractor is selected as shown by condition of equation 13.
 Extraction is performed next.
-The output of extraction gives electrical parameters of the line which can then be transformed together with terminations into dimensionless parameters shown in (14).
+The output of extraction gives electrical parameters of the line which can then be transformed together with terminations into dimensionless parameters shown in equation 14.

 Then, an appropriate interconnect model is selected.
 For values of terminations given by the designer and electrical parameters of line shown in Table I, a lumped model is selected.
 This completes the specification of the model composition tree.
-The final configuration is shown in Fig. 5.
+The final configuration is shown in Figure 5.
 The model composition tree is used to complete the simulation composition tree.
-Names of models selected by the design engine are used as premises in selection rules in the simulation base.
-The simulation composition tree is shown in Fig. 6.
+Names of models selected by the design engine are used as premises in selection rules in simulation base.
+The simulation composition tree is shown in Figure 6.
 It uniquely identifies the name of the procedure to be used for evaluation of crosstalk.

 Next, the design engine formulates the simulation run specification.
-The maximum value of voltage needed by the generator and the time to end simulation are both specified by the designer in the initialization part of the system.
+Maximum value of voltage needed by the generator and the time to end simulation are both specified by the designer in the initialization part of the system.
 This information is sufficient for crosstalk evaluation.
 When a value of crosstalk is obtained, the design objective function is formulated.
-Since crosstalk is the only performance criterion selected, and it is to be minimized, the value of $f^i(y)$ for crosstalk is calculated using (27).
-Variable y is the current value of spacing transformed into its unconstrained version as given by (25).
-The value of the design objective function $\phi$ is the maximum of individual $f^i$ 's.
-In this case, it is the value of performance measure of crosstalk, $f^i(y)$ , since there
+Since crosstalk is the only performance criterion selected, and it is to be minimized, the value of $f^{i}(y)$ for crosstalk is calculated using equation 27.
+Variable y is the current value of spacing transformed into its unconstrained version as given by equation 25.
+The value of the design objective function $\phi$ is the maximum of individual $f^{i}$ 's.
+In this case it is the value of performance measure of crosstalk, $f^{i}(y)$ , since there are no other performance criteria.

-• Spacing $(2 < s < 8)$ Crosstalk Case Level $R_d$ $Z_l$ final value limit approx. exact error 1 Design 100 Ω 0.1 pF 8 0.5 V 0.436 V 0.435 V 0.2% Optim. $100 \ \Omega$ 0.1 pF 6.9 0.496 V 0.504 V 1.6% 2 Design $100 \Omega$ $100 \ \Omega$ 8 0.15 V 0.102 V 0.103 V 0.1% Optim.
-100 Ω 100 Ω 5.5 0.146 V 0.143 V 2.1% are no other performance criteria.
 This value is forwarded to the optimization routine which then attempts to find the value for spacing that minimizes the design objective function.
-At each evaluation of the design objective function, the entire process of deriving model and simulation composition trees, evaluating performance criteria, and finally of obtaining the value for the design objective function is repeated.
+At each evaluation of the design objective function, the entire process of deriving model and simulation composition trees, evaluating performance criteria and finally of obtaining the value for the design objective function is repeated.
 The same process is applied for the optimization layer, except that the criteria which reflect the desired direction of change for the current geometrical parameter are added to the design objective function as discussed in Section IV.
 This design process continues until a geometry which meets all of the performance criteria is obtained.